Rangi42/polished-map/README.md

-# polished-map
+# Polished Map

-A map and tileset editor for Polished Crystal.
+A map and tileset editor for Pokémon Polished Crystal.